okfn/opendatasurvey/README.md

 ### Configuration

+Core configuration is listed in lib/config.js which loads from environment variables and then via `lib/util.js` `load` method to pull in config from CSV files.

+#### Over-riding for development

-Configuration runs off lib/config.js.
-You can selectively override in your own local config.
-To do this:
+For convenience when doing local development, you can selectively override your own local config using a `settings.json` as follows:

 * Create `settings.json`
 * Copy the config object from lib/config.js and override relevant parts.
 Note